snowsum/snowsum.github.io-/_posts/2020-07-16-50-dropshipping-suppliers.md

 [Alibaba](https://www.alibaba.com/)  offers a wholesale marketplace where you can find distributors for all different product niches.
 And they mostly work with Chinese suppliers and manufacturers.
 But you can easily compare options in a particular product or niche.

-### Oberlo

-[Oberlo](https://www.oberlo.com/)  offers a dropshipping service.
-And this connects directly with Shopify.
-But they offer a wide array of products.
-And these include everything from fashion to tech.
-They provide insights and analytics.
-And they offer easy to use tools for those on Shopify sites.

 ### Dropship Direct